 which is the “software” you can install on a web server and expand to whatever you see fit.
 It works just like the free version, with the advantage that you can add as many Themes and Plugins to it as you like: turn your site into a shopping cart, use it as Framework to build a proper website, or amend the code to your heart’s content.
 It’s all open source.
 You’ll have to have your own webspace with MySQL database, a little knowledge about HTML and how to use an FTP client though.

-I reccomend signung up for a free account at WordPress.com first and play around with it to get a feel for the platform.
+I recommend signung up for a free account at WordPress.com first and play around with it to get a feel for the platform.
 You’ll have a URL like yourblog.wordpress.com, but you can add a proper domain (like yourblog.com) for a little bit extra if you want.
 If it does what you want it to, great!
 If you find the choice of Themes and Plugins a bit limited, or if you’re looking for a special function you want on your new site, you can always import your posts and pages into a self-hosted version of WordPress later.

 The main advantage of a self hosted WordPress over the free version is that you have unlimited control of how your website looks and what it does.
 Any functionality you can think of, someone’s written a plugin for it.
 There are hundreds of thousands of designs available, and if you’re comfortable hacking code, you can even build your own Themes and Plugins.

-In that case, Self hosted is for you.
+In that case, self-hosted is for you.

 Plenty of tutorials on how to get started are on WordPress.com, and they even have some cool video tutorials about every aspect of the platform on WordPress.tv.

-Happy Blogging
+Happy Blogging 😉